Gassed (painting): Details

 The painting measures 231.0 × 611.1 cm.
 The composition includes a central group of eleven soldiers depicted nearly life-size.
-Nine wounded soldiers walk in a line, in three groups of three, along a duckboard towards a dressing station, suggested by the ropes on the right side of the picture.
-Their eyes are bandaged, blinded by the effect of the gas, so they are assisted by two medical orderlies.
+Ten wounded soldiers walk in a line along a duckboard towards a dressing station, suggested by the ropes on the right side of the picture.
+Their eyes are bandaged, blinded by the effect of the gas, so they are assisted by a medical orderly.
 The line of tall, blond soldiers forms a naturalist allegorical frieze, with connotations of a religious procession.
 Many other dead or wounded soldiers lie around the central group, and a similar train of eight wounded, with two orderlies, advances in the background.
 Biplanes dogfight in the evening sky above, as a watery setting sun creates a pinkish yellow haze and burnishes the subjects with a golden light.
 In the background, the moon also rises, and uninjured men play association football in blue and red shirts, seemingly unconcerned at the suffering all around them.